 The Public Program invites participants to select designer seminars, business seminars, or a mix.
 The designer track is focused on equipping designers with the skills and knowledge to develop their unique talents.
-Our business leader track offers guidance on establishing, operating, and growing a company in the fashion industry.
+The business leader track offers guidance on establishing, operating, and growing a company in the fashion industry.
 The hybrid track is well suited to designers or other creatives who either have built or are preparing to build a business.
 Participants should express interest in one of these three tracks when applying.

 To learn more and apply, please fill out this form.
 If you wish to submit the Public Program application fee electronically, please visit our Network for Good site.
 On the first page your see, under “Designation (Optional)”, please write: “[Your name] Public Program application fee”.

 If you are interested in participating in an even more intensive design and business program, please consider learning about becoming a Designer-in-Residence at the DC Fashion Incubator at Macy’s Metro Center.